YuriYuriy/CANhack/README.md

 Only my code is licensed under GPL.
 STM32CubeMX and STM32 HAL files remain under ST license and are not included in GPL.

 ## License
-This project is licensed under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The original author’s code in this project is licensed under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).